thuchoang90/thuchoang90.github.io/_posts/2022-12-30-RISC-V-Integration.md

 | 7 | Course Summary |

 **Week #1:**&nbsp;&nbsp;&nbsp;&nbsp;RISC-V Introduction
-- *Description:*&nbsp;&nbsp;&nbsp;&nbsp;Introduce ISA, RISC-V, and what you can learn after the course.
+- *Description:*&nbsp;&nbsp;&nbsp;&nbsp;Introduce ISA, RISC-V, and what you can do after the course.
 - *Purpose:*&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For participants to learn the idea of RISC-V, ISA, and what is a computer system in general.

 **Week #2:**&nbsp;&nbsp;&nbsp;&nbsp;VexRiscv: a Simple 32-bit MCU